-When managing website content, we often need to display specific types or themes of content on different list pages, such as article lists, product display pages, or detailed summaries of custom models.This is not only about whether users can efficiently find the information they need, but also directly affects the overall layout and user experience of the website.English CMS provides us with powerful tools with its flexible content model and efficient system architecture, allowing us to accurately filter and personalize the display of content.
+When managing website content, we often need to display specific types or themes of content on different list pages, such as article lists, product display pages, or detailed summaries of custom models.This concerns whether users can efficiently find the information they need and also directly affects the overall layout and user experience of the website.Anqi CMS provides us with powerful tools with its flexible content model and efficient system architecture, allowing us to accurately filter and personalize content display.

 The core of content organization: models and categories

-In the AnQi CMS, the organization of website content cannot be separated from "Content Model" and "Document ClassificationThe 'Content Model' defines the structure and properties of content, such as the 'Article' model can have title, body, publish time, etc. fields, while the 'Product' model may include product name, price, stock, etc. fields.By customizing the content model, we can create various types of content according to business requirements.
+In Anqi CMS, the organization of website content cannot do without the 'content model' and 'document classification'.The content model defines the structure and properties of content, such as the 'article' model can have a title, body, and publication time fields, while the 'product' model may include product name, price, and inventory fields.By customizing the content model, we can create various types of content based on business needs.

-“Document classification” is like a library shelf, used for classifying content.Each document will be assigned to a specific category, and this category itself belongs to a content model.Such a hierarchical structure makes content management orderly.
+“Document classification” is like a library shelf, used for classifying content.Each document belongs to a specific category, and this category itself belongs to a content model.Such a hierarchical structure makes content management orderly.

-To flexibly display these contents on the front-end page, the core tool is template tags.
-Specifically,archiveListTags are our powerful assistants for displaying contents on the list page.
+To flexibly display this content on the front-end page, the core tool is the template tag.
+Specifically,archiveListTags are our powerful assistants for displaying content on list pages.

 How to filter content by category

-The most common content filtering requirement is to display content according to a specific "document category".For example, you may wish to display all articles under 'News Center' on a single page.
+The most common content filtering requirement is to display content according to a specific "document category".For example, you may wish to display all articles under the "News Center" on a particular page.

-At this point, we just need toarchiveListlabel, throughcategoryIdspecify the category ID with the parameter.
-This ID is usually found in the "Document Category" management on the back end.
+At this point, we just need toarchiveListtags, throughcategoryIdSpecify the category ID in the parameters.
+This ID is usually found in the background "Document Category" management.

 {% archiveList articles with categoryId="1" limit="10" %}